Samyush/AppDev2ndCW-2020-21/AppDev2ndCW/README.md

 					   9. ManageCustomers() -> to get data of customer from database and display in datatable
 					   10. DeleteCustomers(int id) -> deletes the selected customer
 					   11. EditCustomers() -> need to pass id, edits the customer data
+					   12. Add toastr for add, delete user and add, delete customer

 3-> UserServices ->    1.
 GetUserById(int id) -> Gets the current user's id
 					   2. TryValidateUser() -> checks if the credentials entered while logging in is registered in the database or not.